Wasdesign-LLC/support/update-to-pro.md

 3. A main event cell displayed on each day which also shows on the week and month
 4. Much better support for iPhone and split screen
 5. A much more reliable storage mechanism
-6. User accounts which will make it possible to share calendars between users
+6. User accounts which will make it possible to share calendars between users in the future (see our Roadmap)

 ### Why is it a subscription instead of a one time charge?